deco-sites/starting/docs/developing-capabilities/apps/ab-test/en.md

 }
 ```

-In this way, within GTM you can know whether the user is part of Test X or not and send the events in a segmented manner.
+This way, in GTM, you can identify whether the user is participating in Test X, allowing for the segmented and accurate dispatch of events.